Fontsource Logo

 Documentation

-When using Fontsource in a Sass/SCSS project, you can import the font stylesheets using the @import rule.
-This guide explains how to import Fontsource in your Sass/SCSS files.
+When using Fontsource in a Sass/SCSS project, you can import the CSS font stylesheets using the @use rule.

 Installation

-For the most basic usage of Fontsource stylesheets, you can use the @import rule in your Sass/SCSS file.
+For the most basic usage of importing Fontsource CSS stylesheets, you can use the @use rule in your Sass/SCSS file.
 Here’s an example of importing the Open Sans font:

 ⬤⬤